The AAT manages our workload in the following divisions:

 A Deputy President may be assigned as the Head of one or more divisions.
 A Deputy President or Senior Member may be assigned as the Deputy Head of one or more divisions.

-Members of the AAT are appointed by the Governor-General on a full-time or part-time basis.
+Members are appointed by the Governor-General on a full-time or part-time basis.
 Appointments may be made for a term of up to seven years.
 Members may be reappointed.

-The AAT’s members come from a wide range of backgrounds with expertise in areas such as accountancy, aviation, disability, engineering, law, medicine, migration, military affairs, public administration, science and social welfare.
+Our members come from a wide range of backgrounds with expertise in areas such as accountancy, disability, law, medicine, migration, military affairs, public administration, science and social welfare.

 The President and Deputy Presidents can exercise powers in any of the AAT’s divisions.
 Senior Members and Members may only exercise powers in the division or divisions to which they have been assigned.

-The table of statutory appointments (PDF, 156 KB) sets out a full list of the AAT’s members, their dates of appointment, location and the divisions to which Senior Members and Members are assigned.
+The table of statutory appointments (XLSX 85 KB) (PDF 235 KB) sets out a full list of the AAT’s members, their dates of appointment, location and the divisions to which Senior Members and Members are assigned.

 View the Conduct Guide for AAT Members (PDF, 205 KB)

-The President of the AAT is Justice Duncan Kerr Chev LH.
-He was appointed a judge of the Federal Court of Australia on 10 May 2012 and President of the AAT on 16 May 2012 for a term of five years.
+The Honourable Justice Emilios Kyrou AO was appointed as a Judge of the Federal Court of Australia on 8 June 2023 and as President of the AAT on 9 June 2023.

 A Division Head is responsible for directing the business of the AAT in the division and exercises functions and powers under delegation from the President.